Sending Mail and Books

 Effective November 1, 2011, Money for incarcerated person accounts will only be accepted through TouchPay Payment Systems.

-All incoming mail will be accepted, excluding those which contain polaroid pictures, any kind of nude or partially nude pictures or drawings, raised decorative stickers, letters in envelopes which could conceal contraband, personal checks, cards, items which may be obtained on commissary, mail containing substances such as powder, liquids, etc., or any material deemed unacceptable by the Facility Commander.
+All incoming mail will be accepted, excluding those which contain polaroid pictures, any kind of nude or partially nude pictures or drawings, raised decorative stickers, letters in envelopes which could conceal contraband, personal checks, cards, items which may be obtained on commissary, mail containing substances such as powder, stains, liquids, etc., or any material deemed unacceptable by the Facility Commander.
 Letters containing any one of these items will be returned to sender.

 Magazines & Books: